 There were several details of my trip that I had completely forgotten until I re-read my personal journals.

 December 16th, 1978

 Walking to the orchard from the kibbutz the sun was so hot I stopped and just listened to the silence.
 (Walking I could hear stones crunch) I had to take off my sweater the sun was so intense.

-Thankfully, I didn’t send the money.
-It wasn’t the “real” IRS.
+Thankfully, I didn't send the money.
+It wasn't the “real” IRS.
 But it was even better than a writing prompt for a story idea.

 “People who keep journals have life twice.” —Jessamyn West